wsvincent/installpython3.com/_posts/2010-01-01-chromebook.markdown

 ```

 ## Next Steps
-If you'd like to learn more about Python, the book [Python Crash Course](https://amzn.to/2okggMH) is a great resource.
-Or if you'd like to learn web development with Python, check out [Django for Beginners](https://djangoforbeginners.com).
+To learn more about Python, the book [Python Crash Course](https://amzn.to/2okggMH) is a great resource.
+For web development with Python, check out [Django for Beginners](https://djangoforbeginners.com).